underscoreio/underscoreio/src/html/_posts/2016-02-09-free-inject.md

 The above will work for any `X` and so the left-hand problem is solved.

 #####Right Hand
-At this point we could do the same with the right-hand side of the coproduct and end up with enough tools in our box to automatically (i.e. by implicit provision of `Inject` instances) handle simple two-way coproducts appropriately.
+We could do the same with the right-hand side of the coproduct and end up with enough tools in our box to automatically (i.e. by implicit provision of `Inject` instances) handle simple two-way coproducts appropriately.
 But we can do better.
 If we wanted 'three-way coproducts' or more, it is possible to define them by nesting them:
 ```scala